 Adhering to the principle of streamlining, high efficiency and optimizing functions, the Company steadily pushed forward the specialization reform in financial market line in recently years.
 In respect of the headquarters, the Company built a specialized operational management system, established an integrated financial market management and service platform.
-Under the headquarters' financial market department, five first-class departments were set up, including the interbank business department, fund operation centre, asset management department, asset custody department and financial market risk management department, with clear positions and duties along with the construction of an all-rounded professional talent team, so as to provide customers with comprehensive and efficient financial market businesses.
-The specialization reform strengthened the Bank's integrated management of the financial market headquarters and the embedment of a risk window at the occupational departments make risk management more sensitive to the market and strengthen the professionalism, sensitivity and efficiency of control and management, realizing the organic integration and the highly efficient link between business development and risk management.
+Under the headquarters' financial market department, five first-class departments were set up, including the interbank business department, fund operation centre, asset management department, asset custody department and financial market risk management department, with clear positions and duties along with the construction of an all-rounded professional talent team, so as to provide customers with comprehensive and efficient financial products and services.
+The specialization reform strengthened the Bank's integrated management of the financial market businesses.
+The establishment of a financial market risk management department under the financial market headquarters and the embedment of a risk window at the occupational departments make risk management more sensitive to the market and strengthen the professionalism, sensitivity and efficiency of control and management, realizing the organic integration and the highly efficient link between business development and risk management.